jiangninghao/Udacity_DisasterResponsePipeline/README.md

 - sklearn

 ## Data Source
-2 csv data files were provided by the Udacity team - messages.csv and categories.csv 2 python scripts were also uploaded
+2 csv data files were provided by the Udacity team - messages.csv and categories.csv; 2 python scripts were also uploaded

 ## File description